YonSci/yon_academic/_portfolio/portfolio-7.md

 </table>
 </div>

-### Alternatively, you can view a specific section of the dataframe by defining the row numbers,  but keep in mind that Python always counts from zero.
-For example, to display only the 3rd and 4th rows, you can type
+Alternatively, you can view a specific section of the dataframe by defining the row numbers,  but keep in mind that Python always counts from zero.
+For example, to display only the 3rd and 4th rows, you can type:

 ```python